schreiberbrett/cool-relations/8-Implementing-miniKanren/1-Dovetailing-Streams.md

 Since `conj` outputs all unified substitutions and drop all contradictory ones, and since miniKanren promises a complete solution set, `conj` must, at some level, compare all pairs of streams.

 This is equivalent to the Cartesian product on two infinite sets.
-An established way to compute this is a technique called "dovetailing", which records the seen values from each stream and carefully pulls the next element $a$ from stream $A$, and outputs pairs $(a, b)$ for all previously seen values of $B$.
-The same argument can be made with $A$ and $B$ exchanged to perform the complete dovetail.
+An established way to compute this is a technique called "dovetailing", which records the seen values from each stream and carefully pulls the next element $a$ from stream $X$, and outputs pairs $(x, y)$ for all previously seen values of $Y$.
+The same argument can be made with $X$ and $Y$ exchanged to perform the complete dovetail.

 ## Python